qmd-lab/scheduled-docs/README.md

 ## Example

 This repository contains an example template of a website that implements `scheduled-docs`.
-You can inspect `_quarto.yml` here or install the template using:
+You can install the template using:

 ```bash
 quarto use template qmd-lab/scheduled-docs